sisik1967/Proje-GitGithub_Odev-2/README.md

 I designed a Landing Page Web Site for Africa.

+There are 4 menu items, 1 logo, and 1 buttons on the main page

+There is also a general statement on the Home page.

 I used mix-blend mode using a picture and a video in the project.

 I added a span feature on the list items which were not in the original project.